 All this goes to show that the original text has been in Latin, and that we in this manuscript have an important transitional stage of the text, which later was to appear in the more famous dances of death like Heidelberg and Basel.

-There are no pictures on the 4 pages, but two things seem to prove that the text has been copied from a book, which has been illustrated.
+There are no pictures on the 4 pages, but three things seem to prove that the text has been copied from a book, which has been illustrated.

 Firstly the first preacher refers to "painted figures" (German: gemeldes figuren, Latin: pictura […] exemplique figura).

-Still, on this site I will not use the Augsburger Totentanz, but rather Heidelberg's dance of death for illustrating the text of the world's oldest dance of death.
+Still, on this site I will not use the Augsburger Totentanz, but rather Heidelberg's block book for illustrating the text of the world's oldest dance of death.

 The four pages with the dance of death are called H1 as opposed to Heidelberg's second dance of death, which is called H2 (for an explanation of these names, se the main page about The High German 4-line Dance of Death).